aleksa0809/Business-from-scratch/README.md

 ```
 git add .
 git commit -am 'Basic React settings.'
-git checkout -b basic-react
+git checkout -b basic_react
 git checkout master
 ```

-From now this stage of development can be restored from repository as `git checkout basic-react`.
+From now this stage of development can be restored from repository as `git checkout basic_react`.

-Some external software - `react-toastify` library - will be used in the project.
-The command to install it is `yarn add react-toastify`.